getappmap/appmap-js/packages/scanner/doc/rules/jobNotCancelled.md

 ### Notes

-This rule is designed for use with job queues that do not automatically roll back with the transaction.
-If the job queue is the database and the same connection is used for the job queue and for the request, then this scan is not needed.
+It's recommended to program delayed jobs defensively to check for data and silently do nothing if that data is missing (eg. due to a rollback or a duplicate job); job details in this design are stored in the database and the queue entries only reference them.

-If the job queue is stored externally, such as a message queue or Redis, then queued jobs will not auto-cancel when the transaction is rolled back.
+This rule is designed for use when this practice is impossible or not followed, and with external job queues that do not automatically roll back with the transaction.
+If the job queue is the database and the same connection is used for the job queue and for the request, then this check is not needed.

 ### Resolution